Breaking Cat News by Georgia Dunn for September 10, 2022

 14. Jungletaitei

-Jungle Empress over 1 year ago
+Jungle Empress about 2 years ago

 Just another reason for me to avoid college.
 What would I even major in?
 The only thing I’m actually good at is being a library page and I doubt there’s a degree for that. :P